 It’s the most compact game we own and perfect for tweens and teens.
 And a round goes very quickly so it’s ideal to play in restaurants.
 We manage with three players but it’s better with four or more people.

-• Spot it! is one of my perennial recommendations.
-We’ve been hooked on this game for a while.
+• Zygomatic’s Spot it! is one of my perennial recommendations for 4 to 8YOs.
+We were hooked on this game for a while at one point.
 The tiny tins are portable, the rules are simple and there a few variations to the rules to mix things up a bit.

 Plus, there are a dozen of variations including ones with Minions and now Marvel Comics emojis.
-Play this throughout the preschool and elementary school years.
+Play this through the preschool and well into the elementary school years.

 • Asmodee’s Dobble is identical to Spot It! and comes in a Harry Potter theme, which will also please a variety of ages.